-The office property is assessed every three years by a qualified valuer at open market value (last performed in November 2020) and a desktop valuation annually in the interim.
+The office property is assessed every three years by a qualified valuer at open market value.
+This was performed in November 2023.

 Equities, government bonds, collective investment undertakings, and corporate and other bonds are valued using quoted market prices in active markets provided by third party pricing sources.
 Cash and cash equivalents are included at face value.